Pontotoc's First Choice Bank to open Tupelo office

 The bank is converting the former Lifeway Christian Store on North Gloster Street in Tupelo into a full-service branch.
-Work recently began on the building, which was vacated in 2019 by Lifeway when the company decided to close all 170 of its brick-and-mortar locations nationwide.
+Work recently began on the building, which Lifeway vacated in 2019 when the company decided to close all 170 of its brick-and-mortar locations nationwide.
+The building has stood empty since.

 The bank branch is set to open at the end of September or early October, and will also be home to a First Choice Insurance office.
 About seven people will work in the building.